All Episodes

 That's happening across this border as well.

-And the Bush administration has continually kept that from uh the public, in my view, has continually kept these organizations from the kind of coordination that would allow us to recognize this threat.
+And the Bush administration has continually kept that from the public, in my view, has continually kept these organizations from the kind of coordination that would allow us to recognize this threat.

-It isn't so much they're all going to vote democratic, it's a question of whether because of some of these illegals we'll ever be able to vote.
+It's a question of whether, because of some of these illegals, we'll ever be able to vote.

-In for Rush Limbaugh, Rush returns tomorrow.
+In for Rush Limbaugh, Rush Returns tomorrow.

 I'll be back with your call after this.

-Let's uh squeeze Adam, Lincoln Park, Illinois in.
+Let's squeeze Adam, Lincoln Park, Illinois.

-Uh happy to you as well.
+Happy New Year to you as well.

-Uh that's the only reason we go.
+That's the only reason we go.

-Uh but uh not just there.
+But not just there.

-Here at home, I was able to uh delve a little more into the history of the country.
+Here at home, I was able to delve a little more into the history of the country.

-Uh that actually burst Castro, if you will.
+That actually birthed Castro, if you will.

 They actually do some good.